vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 ### I cannot install Sober on an ARM64 machine
 That's because there isn't any support for ARM devices at the moment.
-There is no solution to this at the moment, but you're free to try [box64](https://github.com/ptitSeb/box64) and see if that works.
+There is no solution to this at the moment.